Lordbooker/linux-g13-driver/README.md

 This will bring up the UI and create the initial files needed for your driver.
 All config files are saved in `$(HOME)/.g13`

 Run the driver
 In a command prompt go to the directory where you unzipped your download and type:
+If you have set the UDEV Rules, you now can start the driver with

+    ./G13-Linux-Driver .

+else without UDEV-Rule Installation

     sudo -E ./G13-Linux-Driver